 There is another feature available on Forwarders screen in cPanel called Domain Forwarder.
 This feature allows all mail sent to a domain to be forwarded to another domain.
 You can use this feature if you have a parked domain but do not have any email configured for it, and would like emails addressed to that domain go to your primary domain.
 Domain forwarding takes place only when a delivery is not successful on that domain.
 For example, a user sends an email to email@example.com.
 If firstname.lastname@example.org is an existing email address or auto responder, then the email will not be forwarded.
 The email will be forwarded if email@example.com is not an existing email address or auto responder.

-Click on Add Domain Forwarder to continue:
+Click on Add Domain Forwarder at the top of the screen to continue:

 Select the domain from the drop down for which you want emails forwarded to another and then enter the other domain in the text box where you want those forwarded, and click Add Domain Forwarder to finish.